Kasambx/Simple-ETL-project-/README.md

 # Installation Steps.
-1.Clone the repository
+- Clone the repository
-2.Create a virtual environment called env
+- Create a virtual environment called env
-3.pip install jupyterlab
+- pip install jupyterlab
-4.Then, you can run your code with jupyter notebook
+- Then, you can run your code with jupyter notebook